aiti-kace-devs/Performance-Appraisal-Management-System/backend/README.md

 ## Installing Packages for Windows
 - Run the following command in your terminal
+    - cd backend
     - cd app
     - pip install -r requirements.txt

-## Installing Packages for Linux, Ubuntu
-- Run the following command in your terminal
-    - cd app
-    - python3 -m venv venv
-    - source venv/bin/activate
-    - pip install -r requirements.txt

-## Create Environment File
->  cp .env.example .env

-## CREATION AND MIGRATION OF DATABASE
+## CREATION OF DATABASE MANUALLY
 >  Create a database name: **appraisal_db**

 ## RUNNING OR STARTING APPLICATION